Month three of a round the world journey

 For us, Green Climber’s Home was like a dream hostel.
 A bed in their dorm or a rented tent was affordable.
 The food was also cheap and featured a ton of fresh, healthy options (we were mildly obsessed with the green salads and mango smoothies).
-Almost all of the routes were within a five minute walk of where we slept.
+Almost all of the routes were within a five minute walk of where we slept, and the hostel had any and all climbing accessories like climbing harnesses available to rent if you didn’t bring it with you.
 Best of all, our fellow guests were there to climb, talk climbing, and climb some more.
 Maybe I’m a bit biased, but I’ve always felt that climbers are some of the most down to earth, friendly people around, so to stay in a hostel full of them just meant extra good vibes.
 Not to mention, the clever bar games that came out after a few beers: who can coil a rope the fastest; bouldering around benches/tables; or attempting to pick a small box off the floor with our mouths as a tipsy test of flexibility.

 It’s probably no surprise then that almost everyone we met there was staying or already had stayed longer than they planned.
 Even we tacked on an extra three days (minimal compared to a few other personalities who had already logged a month at the place).
 Basically, it was one of those places you could easily forget about time and stay forever at.
 It was like a Bermuda Triangle of rock climbers who had disappeared from the rest of the world — especially since no wifi meant deconnecting.

 In short, Green Climber’s Home was exactly where we wanted to be to wade out our travel fatigue.